dan-da-aviator/dans_ATC24_clearance_generator_V3/README.md

 # Dans_ATC24_Clearance_Generator_V3
+Dan's ATC24 Clearance Generator V3 is a software designed to help ground controllers deliver their clearances to other aircraft.

 Introducing Dan's ATC24 Clearance Generator V3!
 I've had many requests regarding on how I quickly generate my Pre-Departure-Clearances (PDCs) when controlling on ATC24, and this is how!
 My clearance generator, now at it's version 3 allows controllers to easily generate suitable departure clearances that suit the conditions at hand to reduce workload.

 # Supported Airports & SID Data